 Program HQY-1.1.1: No Net Loss /Unit Production Evaluation Program.
 Develop and implement a formal ongoing Unit Production Evaluation pursuant to Government Code section 65863 (No Net Loss law).
 The Unit Production Evaluation will track the number of extremely low-, very-low, low-, moderate- and above moderate-income units constructed to calculate the remaining unmet RHNA.
 It will also track the number of units built on the identified sites to determine the remaining site capacity by income category.
+On an annual basis, the Evaluation will conduct a review and update of available sites to meet the RHNA.
 If sites identified in the Housing Element to meet RHNA are developed with non-residential uses during the Housing Element planning period, the Unit Production Evaluation will include a plan to replace those sites, which may involve identification of new residentially zoned sites, rezoning of non-residential sites and/or annexation of new sites.
 The evaluation procedure will be updated annually and when sites identified in the Housing Element to meet RHNA are approved for development.